richardpiazza/XcodeServer/README.md

 * **issues**: Issues that are identified as new/resolved for the Integration.

 * **coverage**: Unit testing coverage data (can take a while).

+#### sync

+On Apple platforms this command will download and persist data from a requested server.

 ## References